A Visual Exploration of DeepCluster

 1. Training Data

 We take unlabeled images from the ImageNet dataset which consist of 1.3 million images uniformly distributed into 1000 classes.
 These images are prepared in mini-batches of 256.
-Example of ImageNet datasets for DeepCluster

 The training set of N images can be denoted mathematically by:

-\[X = \{ x_{1}, x_{2}, ..., x_{N} \}\]
+\[ X = \{ x_{1}, x_{2}, ..., x_{N} \} \]

 2. Data Augmentation